ju57in3/Internship_Project/daily_note.md

 - Measure the gaps between each connector to match the positions of the microcontroller pins
 - Knowing the dimensions of each element to properly arrange them on the board and avoid running out of space or taking too much space
 - Knowing roughly the number of components to add (leaving dedicated space)

+### Summary
+Today I started the schematic of the extension board.
+I divided the schematic into different sections for optimal organization.
+Next time, I need to work on the parts that use dip switches.
+I also need to determine if we can use multiple UARTs from the microcontrollers, and I need to create a table to reference the different dimensions for the connector positions.